ranabhat/elements-of-AI/Chapter3.md

     how much higher are the chances of clouds on a rainyday compared to a rainless day ?
     answer: chances of clouds are nine times higher on a rainy day than on a rainless day.
 ```
-> * posterior odds = likelihood ratio * prior odds = 9* (206/359) = 1854:159
+>  posterior odds = likelihood ratio * prior odds = 9* (206/359) = 1854:159

 #### Naive Bayes classification
 --------------------------------

 The Bayes classifier is a machine learning technique that can be used to classify objects such as text documents into two or more classes.
 The classifier is trained by analyzing a set of training data, for which the correct classes are given.
-> * Naive Bayes classifier cab be used to determine the probabilities of the classes given a number of different onservations.
+> * Naive Bayes classifier can be used to determine the probabilities of the classes given a number of different observations.
 > * Real world application: spam filters